boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/influxdb.md

 > **NOTE:**  You cannot filter measure columns in the widget level filtering.

 ### Top N filters
-The data can be applied in the top and bottom filters for time column based on the measure fields in the selected list.
+The data can be applied to the top and bottom filters for the time column based on the measure fields in the selected list.

    ![InfluxDB Top N](/static/assets/working-with-datasource/data-connectors/images/Influxdb/Influxdb_TopN.png)